sirajpatel23/Siraj-Patel/README.md

 ## Welcome to Siraj's Personal Website!
 Welcome to Siraj's website.

+# About Me
+I am a junior at the University of Ilinois at Urbana-Champaign majoring in Econometrics and Quantitative Economics while pursuing a minor in Computer Science.

 You can use the [editor on GitHub](https://github.com/sirajpatel23/spatel23/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.